CambriaSolutions/ADPQRFI-75001/README.md

 (m)

-Git allowed us to share and collaborate on code and assets, while Github hosts our git repository and has collaboration and sprint/issue tracking features built in for productivity and project management needs. *[[Our Public Repository]](https://github.com/CambriaSolutions/ADPQRFI-75001)*
+Git allowed us to share and collaborate on code and assets, while GitHub hosts our git repository and has collaboration and sprint/issue tracking features built in for productivity and project management needs. *[[Our Public Repository]](https://github.com/CambriaSolutions/ADPQRFI-75001)*

 (n)

-We used Librato from SoloarWinds for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
+We used Librato for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
 It provides everything needed to visualize, analyze, and actively alert on critical metrics.
 We integrated Librato with Heroku to provide detailed information about the application’s performance, per-dyno system resources, and our application database.
 We added LogEntries to provide real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur. *[[Continuous Monitoring]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Continuous%20Monitoring.pdf)*

 (o)

 We utilized Heroku's "Dynos” for containerization.
 Dynos containerization is a virtualization technology that allows multiple isolated operating system containers to be run on a shared host.
-The dyno manager keeps dynos running automatically.
-For this prototype, we are using a single Web Dyno. *[[Web Dyno Container]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Web%20Dyno%20Container.pdf)*
+The dyno manager keeps dynos running automatically. *[[Web Dyno Container]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Web%20Dyno%20Container.pdf)*

 (p)